The Surface (film)

 The Surface is a 2014 American drama thriller film directed by Gil Cates Jr. and starring Sean Astin, Mimi Rogers, Chris Mulkey, and Jeff Gendelman.
-Gendelman also served as the films writer and producer.
+Gendelman was also the writer and producer.

 Plot

 Mitch takes his late father’s boat out to the center of Lake Michigan for a final ride in his memory, but collides with the wreckage of a small plane in the water.
 Kelly, the pilot who survived the crash but severely injured, is pulled onto Mitch’s boat for rescue.
-However, the debris of the wreckage had knocked the propeller off the boat’s motor, leaving both men stranded in the middle of the vast lake.
+But the debris of the wreckage had knocked the propeller off the boat’s motor, leaving both men stranded in the middle of the vast lake.